-- giving one-to-one peer support through our telephone buddies service, providing emotional support to people who are affected by a pituitary condition
+- Telephone Buddies give one-to-one peer and emotional support support to people who are affected by a pituitary condition.

-- providing face-to-face support and information to patients and their families across the UK through our Local Support Groups
+- Our network of Local Support Groups provide face-to-face support and information to patients, carers, and families across the UK and ROI.

 Our volunteers have a range of experiences: some have had a pituitary disease diagnosis and are patients themselves, some have supported a friend or family member, others have professional or personal skills that can support our activities.
 Both men and women volunteer for us and range in age from 18 upwards.
-We reimburse reasonabale volunteering expenses such as travel.
-Many of our volunteer roles can be undertaken in your own home and office based roles are always in our Bristol offices.
+We reimburse reasonable volunteering expenses such as travel.
+Many of our volunteer roles can be undertaken in your own home and office-based roles are always in our Bristol offices.

 Benefits of volunteering

 • Free membership subscription to The Pituitary Foundation.

 • Being part of our pituitary community and joining our dedicated team of 140 volunteers!
 You will get ongoing support from The Foundation and you will be supplied with information and handbooks.

 • Benefiting from our ongoing volunteer training (as funding allows).